-- 6.23 In 2013, we arranged three briefings for government departments and 37 briefings for imported workers to publicise the rights and obligations of the parties concerned. - 6.24 Extensive publicity campaigns were launched to publicise our complaint telephone hotline (2815 2200) through press releases, posters, and advertisements on tram body, inside MTR stations and compartments etc. to encourage employees to report suspected breaches of employment rights. - 6.25 During the year, we organised various publicity activities to promote the revised SMW rate and familiarise employers and employees with the SMW legislation.
-These activities included: conducting seminars on MWO; broadcasting television and radio Announcements in the Public Interest through different media; publishing new promotional leaflets and posters for wide distribution and display; inserting promotional message in water bills and electricity bills; publicising through different channels such as public transport, publications of target organisations, newspapers and internet platforms; and holding roving exhibitions, etc.
+- 6.22 In 2014, we arranged five briefings for government departments and 40 briefings for imported workers to publicise the rights and obligations of the parties concerned. - 6.23 Extensive publicity campaigns were launched to publicise our complaint telephone hotline (2815 2200) through press releases, posters, and advertisements on newspapers, tram body, inside MTR stations and compartments etc. to encourage employees to report suspected breaches of employment rights. - 6.24 During the year, we organised various publicity activities to promote the SMW legislation.
+These activities included: broadcasting television and radio Announcements in the Public Interest through different media; distributing promotional leaflets and displaying posters; publicising through different channels such as public transport, publications of target organisations, newspapers and internet platforms; and holding seminars and roving exhibitions, etc.